Guiding Manual For Geocaching

 An Information and Consent for Event/Activity form is required to participate in this activity.

-If the activity is taking place in Open, Remote or Extreme countryside, participants must carry a completed Health Information form.
+If the activity is taking place in the Open, Remote or Extreme countryside, participants must carry a completed Health Information form.
 If younger than Guide age, these must be carried by the Leader.

 Click here for information on countryside classification.
 If you are unsure of the classification of the countryside where you are planning to walk, please contact your local Walking or Outdoors Activities Adviser.